 Most grant awards are based solely on financial need and, unlike loans, do not have to be repaid.
-All grants require students to pass the Satisfactory Academic Progress (SAP) or NYS Good Academic Standing (GAS)guidelines at the end of each semester.
+Most grants require students to pass the Federal Satisfactory Academic Progress (SAP) or NYS Good Academic Standing (GAS)guidelines at the end of each semester.

-Federal Pell Grant: Pell Grants are awarded only to undergraduate students based on financial need and serve as the foundation of federal student aid.
+Pell Grants are awarded only to undergraduate students based on financial need and serve as the foundation of federal student aid.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and the school will determine eligibility.
 The amount you are eligible to receive depends on:

-- Expected Family Contribution (EFC) as calculated from your Free Application for Federal Student Aid (FAFSA)
+- Your Expected Family Contribution (EFC) as calculated from your Free Application for Federal Student Aid (FAFSA)

 - Cost of attendance

 - Full-time or part-time status